pareyesv/rs/slides/2025/part3.md

 ## Version control

-If you develope code (or documents in text format), you will probably keep track of it in some _Version Control System_
+If you develop code (or documents in text format), you will probably keep track of it in some _Version Control System_

 Advantages